(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - you will not be able to use the borrowed funds to roll over into an IRA

-Pros and Cons of getting a 401k loan
+Pros and Cons of Obtaining a 401(k) Loan

 - No credit check to qualify